PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Traditionally, information flows from the user to the product manager (PM) by an interview and then from the PM to the engineer through a bunch of tickets.
 At each stage, important context is lost.
 It’s one way, so you can’t go deeper on the important areas.

-Direct two-way interaction significantly increases the signal, enabling you to quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution.
+Direct two-way interaction gives you this context.
+By significantly increasing the signal you can quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution.

+And it's the engineers who can most effectively cut scope and reframe solutions, as they have the background on the existing architecture and components.
 PM interviews are still useful to highlight important problem areas and bring in additional context.
 But they are not a replacement.

-Compliment your sync interviews with async platforms like Slack for B2B or Whatsapp for B2C particularly for the solution validation phase.

 ## Booking user interviews: Defining segments and automating the process

 To build with users, it’s crucial to develop a system to quickly speak with customers.
 If the friction is too high, you’ll ride an initial burst of motivation followed by regression to the old way of heads-down coding.

 The first step to speaking to your users is to find them.
 You can define your segment using company traits, user traits, and behavioral information.
 A data warehouse or a product analytics tool like PostHog can be helpful here.

 Then you need to can contact them and book a time.
 The simplest way is to email out a Calendly link in batches via bcc’ed.
 But quickly you should move to an in-app prompt.
 We’ve seen an increase in conversion from outreach to booking by ~5x (from 3% to 16%), a reduction in email spam, and more fine-grained control of the number of bookings a week.
 A reward like a $30 merchandise voucher helps.